- ABCDE rule

 A chemotherapeutic agent currently under investigation for the treatment of metastatic melanoma, including brain metastases, and approved for treatment of some kinds of cancer that begin in the brain.

 A subset of helper T-cells that produce a particular profile of cytokines including interferon gamma and interleukin-2.

 A subset of helper T-cells that produces a particular profile of cytokines including interleukin 4 and 5 and helps prime B-cells for antibody production.

 An angiogenesis inhibitor drug being studied for the treatment of several cancers, including metastatic melanoma.
 The drug was used as a sedative and antinausea drug for pregnant women in the 1950s, but it caused severe birth defects.
 It was taken off the market until it was approved for the treatment of leprosy in 1996.
 Thalidomide has relatively few serious side effects when not taken by pregnant women.

 - Therapeutic Lymph Node Dissection (TLND)

 Surgery to remove all regional lymph nodes from the area where cancerous lymph nodes were found on clinical examination.
-The goal is to prevent further spread of the disease through the lymphatic system.

 The thickness of a melanoma is how deep the tumor extends into the skin generally measured in millimeters (mm).